-The QuadLN\S Local Lockout feature permits local control of a turnout to be disabled (locked out).
+The QuadLN_S Local Lockout feature permits local control of a turnout to be disabled (locked out).
 It also has the ability to provide a local indication of the state of the turnout lock.
-Locking a QuadLN\S Turnout means that local control actions via the Main and Aux IO lines (i.e. buttons, toggles and secondary triggers) can no longer directly change the Turnout position.
-The Turnout still responds normally to LocoNet Switch commands at its address, including commands originated by secondary messages or by routes.
+Locking a QuadLN_S Turnout means that local control actions via the Main and Aux IO lines (i.e. buttons, toggles and secondary triggers) can no longer directly change the Turnout position.
+The Turnout still responds normally to LocoNet Switch commands at its address, including commands originated by secondary messages or by routes, unless the Lock Disables LocoNet Control option has been set.